 daughter, has used a version of this post as a classroom aid.)

 Nick was never the same after Vietnam.
 He would lapse into deep depressions.
 He let his teeth go, chain smoked cigarettes and pot and drank way too much booze, fought with his wife and would leave home for days at a time after suffering nightmares about the people that he had killed and seen killed.

 I was one of the very few people who knew about Nick's

-The notion that "you have to be a man" and not admit to pain or emotional distress runs deep in the military psyche, and begins to explain why there are so many cases of soldiers in Iraq being punished for saying that they had emotional problems, which is one of the war's more obscene outrages.
+The notion that "you have to be a man" and not admit to pain or emotional distress runs deep in the military psyche, and begins to explain why there were so many cases of soldiers in Iraq being punished for saying that they had emotional problems, which is one of the war's more obscene legacies.

 While I did not expect my sergeant to kiss my boo-boo or read me a bedtime story, my one (non-combat) injury while serving in the Army was treated with disdain and ridicule even though I bucked up and tried hard to be a man.

 Meagher cuts to the chase when she writes:

 "The reality is that combat PTSD – or whatever we once called it, or whatever we're going to call it next – calls into question the human reliance on war to solve our problems.

 "While we may wish that our smart bombs and our superior military power will so overwhelm our enemies that our wars can be clean, quick and painless – and without any blowback on us or those we’ve sent to fight in them – there's no debating that war trauma has always existed, and it will exist as long as we wage war.
 In many aspects, the war trauma of today can be more debilitating that that of previous eras . . . but a lingering shock to the system following combat has been a common thread that ties each generation to the next."